xmonader/letsbuildacompiler-pretty/src/tutor08_littlephilosophy.md

 - **Emphasis on Efficiency**

-  John  Backus has stated that, when  he  and  his  colleagues developed the original FORTRAN compiler, they KNEW that they had to make it produce tight code.
+  John  Backus has stated that, when  he  and  his  colleagues developed the original FORTRAN compiler, they _knew_ that they had to make it produce tight code.
 In those days, there was a strong sentiment against HOLs  and  in  favor  of assembly language, and  efficiency was the reason.
 If FORTRAN didn't produce very good  code  by  assembly  standards,  the users would simply refuse to use it.
 For the record, that FORTRAN compiler turned out to  be  one  of  the most efficient ever built, in terms of code quality.
-But it WAS complex!
+But it _was_ complex!

   Today,  we have CPU power and RAM size  to  spare,  so  code efficiency is not  so  much  of  an  issue.
 By studiously